state-alchemists/zrb/docs/getting-started.md

 runner.register(hello)
 ```

-You will find that `hello-cmd`, `hello-py`, and `hello` always share the same Execution ID.
+You will find that `hello-cmd`, `hello-py`, and `hello` share the same Execution ID.

-You can use ExecutionID for many use cases, especially those related to Cross Task Communication (XCom).
+You can use ExecutionID for many cases, especially those related to Cross Task Communication (XCom).

-### XCom (Cross Task Communication)
+## XCom (Cross Task Communication)

 <div align="center">
   <img src="_images/emoji/telephone_receiver.png"/>